zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 2. Force browsers to *never* visit the HTTP version (not even once!), using the HSTS header and the "preload list", which I'll explain!

-As I understand it, there are 3 reasons it isn't enough to *just* redirect HTTP -> HTTPS is:
+As I understand it, there are 2 reasons it isn't enough to *just* redirect HTTP -> HTTPS is:

 **reason 1**: If I go to http://github.com, by default my browser will send my GitHub cookies unencrypted, which is bad!
 Somebody could steal them!
 So it's better if I never visit http://github.com at all, even if I type it in by accident or I click on a malicious link.
+You can also fix this by setting the `secure` flag on a cookie, though, which means it'll never be sent over HTTP.

 **reason 2**: If a sketchy free wifi portal starts serving a fake "github.com" site, then I don't want my browser to be tricked.
 If my